Do you need a Social Security card for a newborn? And if so, how does a baby get a Social Security number?

 While the Tax Cuts and Jobs Act got rid of exemptions, a new baby improves your tax filing status still.
 Specifically, you can save money in the form of tax credits as you'll have another dependent.
-The Internal Revenue Service states that you can claim your child as a dependent only when you provide their Social Security number on your tax return.
+However, the Internal Revenue Service states that you can claim your child as a dependent only when you provide the baby's Social Security number on your tax return.

 IRS Qualifying Dependent Tests

-In addition to having a Social Security number, your new baby must meet certain other tests.
-Your new baby must be a U.S. citizen or permanent resident.
+Despite getting your new baby a Social Security number, he or she must meet certain other tests to be considered a qualifying child .
+Your new baby must be a US citizen or permanent resident.
 Adopted children also qualify as dependents when the parents are citizens or permanent residents.

 When you give birth to a child, the IRS waives the rule that requires your dependents to live with you at least half of the tax year.
 A child born at any time in the tax year qualifies as your dependent.

 Many people apply for a social security number for the child while applying for the birth certificate.
 The Social Security Administration (SSA) says this is a simple process when you complete your application at the hospital where you deliver your child.
 This method lets the SSA use the hospital's birth record to confirm your baby's birth.